mahdeslami11/SingleVC/Readme.md

 # SingleVC

-SingleVC performs any-to-one VC which is an important component of [MediumVC](https://github.com/BrightGu/MediumVC).
+SingleVC performs any-to-one VC which is an important component of [MediumVC project](https://github.com/BrightGu/MediumVC).
 Here is the official implementation of the paper, [MediumVC](http://arxiv.org/abs/2110.02500).

 The following are the overall model architecture.